 The Clinical Mental Health Counseling program hosts an open house during the Fall semester.
 At other times during the semester, prospective students can contact email@example.com with questions.
 Prospective students are free to visit the ASU campus for a self-directed tour or by scheduling an official university-sponsored tour through the University Visitors Center.
 Prospective students may also drop by the HPC office to pick up program information.
 The office is usually staffed by current graduate students who are often willing to discuss their experiences in the program with prospective students.
 However, we cannot guarantee the availability of students or faculty to meet with prospective students at this time.

 - Final application deadline: February 1st

 Although the application deadline is February 1st of each year, it is strongly recommended that you complete and submit your application by December 15th for best consideration.
-Group Interviews with the program faculty and current students will be conducted on March 3 & 4, 2016.
-An invitation will be extended for a small percentage of those meeting initial program criteria and other admissions factors.
-Attendance at one of these days is required.
+Group Interviews with the program faculty and current students will be conducted in early March of each year.
+An invitation for a group interview will be extended for a small percentage of those meeting initial program criteria and other admissions factors.
+Attendance at the group interview is required.

 - Clinical Mental Health Counseling program admissions page